 Acquired through the acquisition of Coastal Gold, the Lac Virot Property is located near the town of Labrador City in western Labrador.
 The Company owns a 100% interest in 4 mineral licenses covering a total area of 13,109 hectares.
 The Lake Superior-type iron formation ("LSTIF") occurrences of the Lac Virot area lie in the Labrador-Quebec Fold Belt or Labrador Trough, within the Sokoman Formation of the Lower Proterozoic (Aphebian) Knob Lake Group.
 The project is in a strategic location surrounded by four iron ore mines in the Southern Labrador Trough.
-Close proximity to power, a multi-use railway and a deep sea port.
-A total of 11,713 metres was drilled in 42 holes during 2012 which focused on high priority targets previously outlined by a 882 km gravity survey.
+It is in close proximity to power, a multi-use railway and a deep sea port.
+A total of 11,713 metres was drilled in 42 holes during 2012 which focused on high priority targets previously outlined by an 882 kilometre gravity survey.